zander1268/Recommendation-Systems/README.md

 Authors: Margaret Boland, Jillian Clark, and Alex FitzGerald

 ## Overview
+For the purpose of this project, we are a team of internal data scientists at Amazon.
 This project aims to create a recommendation system for the Amazon marketing team to utilize to send targeted recommendation e-mails to users who have purchased and rated products within 30 days.
 A collaborative approach was taken, meaning recommendations will be made by comparing similar reviewer profiles based on existing ratings.

 ## Business Problem